 1981 Ovation The Anniversary 1657-4 #239329

-Another The Anniversary, this one is a 1657-4 acoustic electric.
-A fantastic looking guitar in a rare natural finish and unbelievable mint condition. a 35+ years old guitar that looks new!
-Bought in August 2014 thanks to Kevin Grant who shared the eBay sale on The Ovation Instruments Collectors Board.
+.
 When I received the guitar it produced an unpleasant, rubbery sound, but then I noticed a fully loose trussrod and a significant bow at the neck-body joint.
 I started tightening the trussrod, half turn per day, until the neck went back to a perfect position (phewww....!).
 Then I shimmed the bridge, obtaining a correct action and stringed it with Martin Phosphor Bronze medium gauge.
 The sound changed dramatically: the 1657 is still not as boomy and powerful as the 1157 (but that one has a thin bone saddle and no electronics), but can produce a persistent, sparkling tone and a pleasant twang.
-The bridge without studs, uncommon and beautiful, could have been added later by the New Hartford Mothership (this would explain the outstanding condition).
-Anyway, an awesome guitar.
+I love the bridge without studs typical of the natural finishes.
+An awesome guitar.

 1981 Ovation Custom Legend 1619-1 #261121

 The original Ovation Custom Legend has been a dream since reading the gorgeous 1980 catalog (pages 1